AlfreMK/sequence-to-formula/README.md

-# Succession to formula
+# Sequence to formula

-Inspired by [Derivando youtube's video](https://youtu.be/YghBJcxkhPY), this is a web app that allows you to find a formula for any given succession of numbers.
+Inspired by [Derivando youtube's video](https://youtu.be/YghBJcxkhPY), this is a web app that allows you to find a formula for any given sequence of numbers.